naturalnetworks/chatbot/readme.md

 ### Create a Google Cloud Storage bucket

+The storage bucket is used to store the Slack App things.

 Here the --location is set to a region, by default it is 'us' and will be multi-region replication. \
 Single region means cheaper although not as available as the multi-region/dual-region.